bazelbuild/bazel/site/versions/master/docs/skylark/concepts.md

 The following items are upcoming changes.

 *   Comprehensions currently "leak" the values of their loop variables into the surrounding scope (Python 2 semantics).
 This will be changed so that comprehension variables are local (Python 3 semantics).

 *   Previously dictionaries were guaranteed to use sorted order for their keys.
     Going forward, there is no guarantee on order besides that it is deterministic.
 As an implementation matter, some kinds of dictionaries may continue to use sorted order while others may use insertion order.

-* The `+=` operator and similar operators are currently syntactic sugar;
-  `x += y` is the same as `x = x + y`.
+*   The `+=` operator and similar operators are currently syntactic sugar; `x += y` is the same as `x = x + y`.
 This will change to follow Python semantics, so that for mutable collection datatypes, `x += y` will be a mutation to the value of `x` rather than a rebinding of the variable `x` itself to a new value.
 E.g. for lists, `x += y` will be the same as `x.extend(y)`.

+*   The "set" datatype is being renamed to "depset" in order to avoid confusion with Python's sets, which behave very differently.

 *   The `+` operator is defined for dictionaries, returning an immutable concatenated dictionary created from the entries of the original dictionaries.
 This will be going away.
 The same result can be achieved using `dict(a.items() + b.items())`.

-Likewise, there is a `+` operator for sets that will be going away; users should use `|` instead.
+*   The `|` operator is defined for depsets as a synonym for `+`.
+This will be going away; use `+` instead.

 *   The order comparison operators (<, <=, >=, >) are currently defined across
     different types of values, e.g., you can write `5 < 'foo'`.
 This will be an error, just like in Python 3.
 Note that this means you will be unable to sort lists that contain mixed types of values.

 *   The structure of the set that you get back from using the `+` or `|` operator is changing.
 Previously `a + b`, where `a` is a set, would include as its direct items all of `a`'s direct items.
 Under the upcoming way, the result will only include `a` as a single transitive entity.
 This will alter the visible iteration order of the returned set.
 Most notably, `set([1, 2]) + set([3, 4] + set([5, 6])` will return elements in the order `1 2 3 4 5 6` instead of `3 4 5 6 1 2`.
 This change is associated with a fix that improves set union to be O(1) time.

-* The set datatype will be renamed in order to avoid confusion with Python's set datatype, which behaves very differently.

 These changes concern the `load()` syntax in particular.